 CAR T-cell therapy

-Abecma is a CAR T-cell therapy, or chimeric antigen receptor T-cell.
+CAR T-cell therapy is chimeric antigen receptor T-cell therapy.
 It is a form of immunotherapy that works by training a patient’s immune system to find and kill cancer cells.
-The University of Kansas Cancer Center is the first and only in the region to offer this CAR T-cell therapy to treat relapsed/refractory multiple myeloma.
+The University of Kansas Cancer Center is the only treatment center in the Kansas City area and the state of Kansas to offer Abecma and Carvykti CAR T-cell therapies to treat relapsed/refractory multiple myeloma.

 The CAR T-cell therapy process involves separating T cells from the blood and, in a laboratory, genetically engineering them to include synthetic receptors called chimeric antigen receptors (CARs).
 These reinvigorated cells are then infused back into the patient, newly equipped with receptors that actively search out cancer cells, destroying them as they would a simple pathogen.

-Abecma is not first-line treatment and will only be used after other more traditional therapies, such as chemotherapy, immunotherapy, radiation and stem cell transplants, have been tried and were unsuccessful.
-Patients who receive Abecma must have relapsed/refractory multiple myeloma after 4 or more prior lines of therapy.
+Abecma and Carvykti are not first-line treatment and will only be used after other, more traditional therapies, such as chemotherapy, immunotherapy, radiation and stem cell transplants, have been tried and were unsuccessful.
+Patients who receive Abecma or Carvykti must have relapsed/refractory multiple myeloma after 4 or more prior lines of therapy.

-The most common side effect is cytokine release syndrome, which is similar to flu-like symptoms.
-This can include headache, fever, chills, severe nausea, vomiting, diarrhea, severe muscle or joint pain, shortness of breath, low blood pressure and fast heart rate.
+The most common side effect is cytokine release syndrome, which causes symptoms similar to flu.
+Symptoms can include headache, fever, chills, severe nausea, vomiting, diarrhea, severe muscle or joint pain, shortness of breath, low blood pressure and rapid heart rate.

 Rarely used to treat multiple myeloma, you may require surgery to remove a solitary plasma cell tumor located outside of the bone or to repair a bone fracture caused by multiple myeloma.
 Side effects of surgery may include weakness, fatigue and pain after the surgery.
 Other common side effects are swelling, surgical scars and, less frequently, infections.